AmitPratap175/whatsapp-chatbot-python/README.md

-# Build AI WhatsApp Bots with Pure Python
+# Build Gemini WhatsApp Bots

 This guide will walk you through the process of creating a WhatsApp bot using the Meta (formerly Facebook) Cloud API with pure Python, and Flask particular.
 We'll also integrate webhook events to receive messages in real-time and use Gemini to generate AI responses.